Chapter 1 : Why I shouldn’t act impulsively.

 “What about the bad things?”
 James chipped in, his smirk a little softer than it usually was.
 A strange thing about James’ smirk was that it actually made him seem nicer.
 He smirked nicely.

 “Bad things?
 James, point out one bad thing.
 Do it James.
-I DARE YOU!”
+Do it now!”

 “So drunk,” Roxanne muttered to herself, while James’ smirk widened.